Guidelines for Authors

 - Subheadings – Arial 10 pts Bold, numbered as 1.1, 1.2, 1.3;

 - Illustrations must be placed as close as possible to where they are mentioned in the main text.
 They must be numbered consecutively (e.g. Fig.1.
 Fig.2….)
-Bold, Centered with caption on top and source should be placed below figure.
+Bold, Centered with the caption on top, and source should be placed below the figure.

 - Tables must be numbered consecutively (e.g. Table.
 1).
 Table headings should be placed above the table;